12 Must-Watch Movies to Learn Portuguese

 1. In Vanda’s Room (No Quarto Da Vanda) — 2000

-Here is one of the most enchanting Portuguese movies that reveal the nature of the criminal underworld in Portugal.
+Here is one of the most enchanting Portuguese movies that reveals the nature of the criminal underworld in Portugal.

-It allows the Portuguese people to view what it takes to live in the ghetto for the first time.
+It allows Portuguese people to see firsthand what it takes to live in the ghetto.

 As directed by Pedro Costa, the film tells the story of life in the slum (the Lisbon low-cost housing).